AlexCC93/readthedocs_test/docs/source/Creating custom msg and srv. Python.rst

    if __name__ == '__main__':
       main()

-The code is very similar to the listener script that was studied  :ref:`previously<Writting publisher and subscriber nodes.
-Python/Subscriber node in python>`.
+The code is very similar to the `listener script that was studied previously`_.

+.. _`listener script that was studied previously`: https://alex-readthedocs-test.readthedocs.io/en/latest/Writing%20publisher%20and%20subscriber%20nodes.%20Python.html#subscriber-node-in-python

 Again, the relevant changes here, have to do with dealing with the appropriate topic name and message type.